torstenboettjer/flake_psql/README.md

 You now have access to psql, pgcli, and libpq in a clean environment.

-### Running the PostgreSQL Server and Creating a Database
+### Running a PostgreSQL Server and Creating a Database

-After loading the flake, engineers can spin up additional PostgreSQL server and test data or stored procedures.
+After loading the flake, engineers can spin up multiple PostgreSQL servers and test data or stored procedures.

 ```sh
 initdb --locale=en_US.UTF-8 -E UTF8 -D pgdata